laamdomai-sudo/100Hires_project/research/sources.md

   - B2B SaaS organic growth systems

 ### Why this expert

 Justin Simon is a practitioner who emphasizes that growth in B2B SaaS content comes from distribution and idea reuse, not content volume.

 His work is especially relevant for:
 - building repeatable LinkedIn content systems
 - turning a single idea into multiple assets
 - aligning content with pipeline and audience reach

 ### Key themes observed

-- Distribution > content creation
+- Distribution is more important than content creation
 - Repetition builds awareness
 - Strong ideas should be reused, not replaced
 - Content should support pipeline, not just engagement
 - Repurposing should be idea-driven, not format-driven

+### Relevance to this research

+- Direct: LinkedIn content strategy
+- Direct: distribution and repurposing
+- Supporting: B2B SaaS organic growth systems

 ### Collected materials

 #### LinkedIn posts

 - Prioritize Distribution Over Content Creation — 2026
   → Argues that distribution planning should come before content creation.